MarcisGailitis/marcisgailitis.github.io/index.md

 #### Semantic versioning

-Major.minor.patch
+major.minor.patch
-Major = change API in a non-backward-compatible way Minor = add to API in a backward-compatible way
-Patch = new release does not change API
+major = change API in a non-backward-compatible way minor = add to API in a backward-compatible way patch = new release does not change API

 #### CI Systems

 Are essentially cloud build system aka. stuff that runs whenever your code changes, like:

-* upload a new version of the documentation,
+* upload a new version of the documentation
-* upload a compiled version somewhere,
+* upload a compiled version somewhere
-* release the code to PyPI,
+* release the code to PyPI
 * run your test suite
 * Maybe every time someone sends you a pull request on GitHub, you want their code to be style checked and you want some benchmarks to run